Princeton Application 2026

 Ensemble: Three soloists with chamber orchestra: two oboes, two horns, strings

-Commissioned: by the New York Classical Players in celebration of 15 years and premiered in 4 concerts in and around NYC
+Commissioned: by the New York Classical Players, premiered in 4 concerts in and around NYC

 In The Wild (2025)